Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

     > [Info] The selected language defines the language from which the value of a multi-language attribute is taken when mapping it to a single language attribute.

 5. Select a channel in the *Channel* drop-down list.
-All active channels are displayed in the drop-down list.
+All active scopes are displayed in the drop-down list.

     > [Info] The selected channel defines the channel from which the value of a multi-channel attribute is taken when mapping it to a single channel attribute.